 Looking to let out property in North West London?
 Take a look at our FAQs below answering the most frequently asked questions by landlords.
 If you need any further information, please get in touch with our friendly team today on 020 8459 2530.

-You must let your mortgage lender know if you’re planning to let out your property, as this will affect the terms of the mortgage, and they may wish to add certain stipulations.
+You must let your mortgage lender know if you’re planning to let out your property, as this may affect the terms of the mortgage, and they may wish to add certain stipulations.
 If you’re buying a property and want to let it out, you should be able to get a specialist buy-to-let mortgage.
+Contact us on 020 8459 2530 and we can put you in touch with our recommended mortgage broker to advise you further.

-It’s important to establish the right rental rate, to ensure you attract plenty of suitable tenants.
+It’s important to establish the right rental rate based on the current market rent to ensure you attract plenty of suitable tenants.
 The first step is to book a free rental valuation with Regal Estates.
 We’ve got in-depth insight into the local rental market, and will provide you with a recommended valuation, based on our expertise and knowledge.

 What you’ll pay is dependent on how active a landlord you want to be.
 Many landlords prefer to hire letting agents to manage the property on their behalf, which reduces the workload considerably.
 We offer a property management service – get in touch with our team to find out how we can support you, and the fees that we charge.